wattanasila/job-search-api/README.md

 - Job Listings: Retrieve job advertisements based on location and available filters.
 - Employment Data: Access valuable insights, such as trends in salaries and job vacancies, for user reference.

+**Note:** Due to the Adzuna API's limitations, users cannot search for jobs by job title.
+However, users can still search by location and filter by other available criteria.
+Locally created job postings, however, are fully searchable, including by title.

 **How to Use**
 1. Setup
    Clone the repository to your local machine.